djm9872/Project_One/README.md

 DJ, Eric, Mo, Grant

 ## Project Descriptions
-Our project will focus on Austin and look at the relationship between housing prices, school ratings, household income and types of business establishments (ie number of Starbucks).
+Our project will focus on Austin and look at the relationship between housing prices, certain types of crime and household income.